Peter1213Yung/skills-test-with-actions/resume.md

 ### Leadership

-Managed multiple _Asynchronous Teams_ in the development, maintenance, and release of various web applications and websites.
+Managed multiple _asynchronous teams_ in the development, maintenance, and release of various web applications and websites.